dannguyen/revelecture/README.md

 # TODOs

-## Brokenness
+## foo

-- [ ] Rewrite presentation.js to require proper scaffold configuration
+- [x] Rewrite presentation.js to require proper scaffold configuration
+- [ ] Fix present/serve command so that if output-dir is NOT srcdir, all files are copied over.
+  - [ ] Read from config.paths javascript and stylesheets to know to copy those files over
+    - [ ] add sass stuff

 ### Scaffolding